 For example, remote workforce management challenges really surface when hardware is stolen, lost, or broken.
 For most organizations, the typical protocol in a broken device scenario is for the remote end user to visit the office for a replacement or ship the device back to IT and have IT ship a new device to the end user in return.
 Whichever way the device gets passed back and forth between the IT department and the remote worker, productivity is inhibited and costs are incurred.

 Thankfully, there’s a new way to manage a remote workforce that can eliminate the double shipping costs and decrease the time a user is unproductive.
-Using Windows 10, Azure AD Premium, Intune, and OneDrive for Business, this solution can become a reality.
-Leveraging these technologies will decrease any unplanned down time due to lost/stolen/broken devices, reduce shipping costs, and still maintain your company standards for devices.
+And the great part it, it uses tools that your organization likely has already, or can set up easily: Windows 10, Azure AD Premium, Intune, and OneDrive for Business.
+Leveraging these Microsoft technologies will decrease any unplanned down time due to lost/stolen/broken devices, reduce shipping costs, and still maintain your company standards for devices.
 The CYOD (choose your own device) scenario is finally an option.

 In the broken device scenario above, a user with Windows 10 Professional Edition installed would simply purchase a new device and join the device to Azure AD (note: this does not require elevated privileges that would enable the user more access than required to the environment).
 Then, with a simple, straightforward set of instructions, the user can perform a Windows 10 setup (which can be accomplished by anyone), and all their data, settings, and applications would be ready to use just as they were prior to the break.
 Minimal downtime, and no unnecessary shipping costs or overall hassle for the end user or the IT department!

 Getting Set Up with Azure and Intune for Remote Work